-Today's mobile networks present service providers with new challenges.
+Today's mobile networks present service providers with new (2) challenges.
 Mobility patterns indicate that mobile nodes often remain attached to the same point of attachment for considerable periods of time [Paper-Locating.User].
 Specific IP mobility management support is not required for applications that launch and complete their sessions while the mobile node is connected to the same point of attachment.
 However, currently, IP mobility support is designed for always-on operation, maintaining all parameters of the context for each mobile subscriber for as long as they are connected to the network.
 This can result in a waste of resources and unnecessary costs for the service provider.
-Infrequent node mobility coupled with application intelligence suggest that mobility support could be provided selectively, thus reducing the amount of context maintained in the network.
+Infrequent node mobility coupled with application intelligence suggest that mobility support could be provided selectively such as in [I-D.bhandari-dhc-class-basedprefix] and [I-D.korhonen-6man-prefix-properties], thus reducing the amount of context maintained in the network.